Jbleezy/BO2-Reimagined/README.md

 * Increased penetration

 ### M1911
+* Unupgraded: decreased zoom FOV from 65 to 60 (same as other Black Ops 2 pistols)
 * Upgraded: decreased stock ammo from 50 to 48
 * Upgraded: decreased last stand ammo from 2 clips to 1 clip